Transaction Processing Facility: History

-TPF evolved from the Airlines Control Program (ACP), a free package developed in the mid-1960s by IBM in association with major North American and European airlines.
+TPF evolved from the Airline Control Program (ACP), a free package developed in the mid-1960s by IBM in association with major North American and European airlines.
 In 1979, IBM introduced TPF as a replacement for ACP — and as a priced software product.
 The new name suggests its greater scope and evolution into non-airline related entities.

 TPF was traditionally an IBM System/370 assembly language environment for performance reasons, and many TPF assembler applications persist.
 However, more recent versions of TPF encourage the use of C. Another programming language called SabreTalk was born and died on TPF.

 IBM announced the delivery of the current release of TPF, dubbed z/TPF V1.1, in September 2005.
 Most significantly, z/TPF adds 64-bit addressing and mandates use of the 64-bit GNU development tools.

 The GCC compiler and the DIGNUS Systems/C++ and Systems/C are the only supported compilers for z/TPF.
 The Dignus compilers offer reduced source code changes when moving from TPF 4.1 to z/TPF.